 Filling out the form is a little time-consuming.
 You have to go through several CAPTCHA challenges, but I battled through a few times to submit some questions.

-I asked an additional question about which countries Living DNA ships tests to, and I received a generic answer advising me to browse the country list on the website.
+I asked a question about which countries Living DNA ships tests to, and I received a generic answer advising me to browse the country list on the website.

 My final question related to my Wellbeing report, which I was still waiting to receive after several months.
 It turns out that the company had lost my DNA sample and my order for the Wellbeing test.
 In the end, I was mailed a new test kit so that I could start all over again.

-In summary, I’ve had better support experiences with DNA testing companies that have answered my questions more thoroughly and which have not lost my orders or samples.
+In summary, I’ve had better support experiences with DNA testing companies that have answered my questions more thoroughly and that have not lost my orders or samples.